slviajero/tinybasic/MANUAL.md

 ESC z char

-Like in cursor control the arguments are transfered as printable characters.
+Like in cursor control the arguments are transferred as printable characters.
 32 is subtracted from the ASCII value of low, high or char.

 Graphics commands are initiated by